 - Prenatal exposure may affect the adult child’s sexual behavior and differentiation.

-How to minimize exposure
+How to minimize exposure to BPA

 - Do not reuse plastic food and beverage containers